isabella232/offer-decisioning.en/help/offer-library/using/creating-collections.md

     >
     >Static collections are not updated automatically.
 To add offers to a static collection, you need to edit it and add them manually.

-1. Once the collection is created, it displays in the list.You can select it to edit it.
+1. Once the collection is created, it displays in the list.
+You can select it to edit it.

     ![](assets/collection_created.png)